fwkrumm/shmlock/README.md

 ## About

 Feel free to provide constructive feedback, suggestions, or feature requests.
 Thank you.
+This module is currently under development and may undergo frequent changes on the master branch.
+It is recommended to use a static version for testing.

 This module is an inter-process lock implementation that does not require passing around any objects.
 The lock can be used in multiple terminals or consoles by using the same name identifier.